7 Wedding Tech Trends Changing the Way We Do Weddings

 Creating 3D wedding cake decorations

-Photos booths have long been popular at Aussie weddings – who doesn’t love a feather boa and ridiculous moustache? – but technology has begun to swap polaroids for something a little more shareable.
+Photo booths have long been popular at Aussie weddings – who doesn’t love a feather boa and ridiculous moustache? – But technology has begun to swap polaroids for something a little more shareable.
 Enter the GIF photo booth, a magical place where guests can create hilarious memories from several photos taken in quick succession and looped together to make a video clip.
 There’s even a ‘boomerang GIF’, which is played on loop forwards and backwards.
-Guests can share GIFs on social, email and elsewhere online.
+Guests can share GIFs on social, email, and elsewhere online.

 Using QR codes to communicate with guests